- **PUPPIES FOR SALE**

 There are two methods of docking.
 Many breeders use the technique known as "banding", in which a ligature, normally an orthodontic band, is placed over the end of the puppies tail at 24-96 hours old.
 This effectively cuts off the blood supply to the end of the tail, which comes away within 3 days.

 Most Veterinarians cut the tail with surgical scissors, known as hemostats.
 There is generally no need for stitches, but on occasions these can be used, especially with the larger breeds.

-Docking is carried out when Mini Aussie puppies are tiny.
-Their eyes are not yet open and long experience indicates that carried out correctly, the procedure causes little or no pain or discomfort.
-Some puppies which are docked while they are asleep do not even wake up.
+My personal experience is that it does.
+Docking is carried out when Mini Aussie puppies are tiny, 3-5 days of age.
+Their eyes are not yet open and long experience indicates that carried out correctly, the procedure causes a small amount of discomfort for 2-4 days.
+I have read that some puppies which are docked while they are asleep do not even wake up.
+Well, all of my puppies did wake up.
 After docking, puppies will immediately return to their dam to feed and there is no evidence that development or weight gain is in any way affected by the docking procedure.

 Miniature Australian Shepherds that have been docked as puppies do not have any problems with balance or communication.
 However, if tail damage occurs during adulthood and docking has to be carried out for therapeutic reasons, a dog can be seriously distressed and the healing process can be painful and protracted.

 Let us know if you are interested in purchasing a Miniature Australian Shepherd with it's natural full length tail.
 One of our goals is to provide our buyers with exactly what they have dreamed of when it comes to their Mini Aussie.
 We are more than happy to supply anyone with a puppy that has it's natural tail, howeve,r certain conditions must be met in advance.
 Also, it must be stated here that t not all of our puppies are born with full length tails as some of our dogs do carry the gene for natural bobbed tails (NBT).